Refactoring

 It depends on the source used the wording used vary, but refers to the same key idea of checking the output hasn't changed.

-It happens to be that while working in professional source code, the safety net of the characterization might not exists.
+It happens to be that while working in professional source code, the safety net of the characterization might not exist.
 In that case, there are other approaches to start with refactoring:

-1. Characterize the code first - Characterizing the code first means that before doing anything in the existing code, the characterization will be created and then executed to confirm behaviour.
+1. Characterize the code first - Characterizing the code first means that before doing anything in the existing code, the characterization will be created and then executed to confirm behavior.
+(Colla & Acerbis, 2025) suggests that the first step is to understand before acting.
+Characterizing the code is a way to get there.

-2. Write the test first - In this stage we take the opposite direction, we make the observed behaviour with tests that check the rules we expected to be fulfilled.
+2. On new code, Write the test first - In this stage, we take the opposite direction.
+We make the observed behavior with tests that check the rules we expect to be fulfilled.

 Tools at hand